jasl8r/sciencefair/info.md

 ### <u>Day of the Fair</u>

 * Participants must Check In upon arrival at the Fair.
 You will receive a Location ID that will tell you where to set up your presentation.
 Participants must set up their presentations in a timely manner and be ready for judging.
 * Please be respectful of other Participants and the Judges at the Fair.
 Please keep noise level at a MINIMUM during the Judging.
 Please give enough room for the Judges to be in front of the participant they are currently judging.
-Please give enough room for the judges to move along to the next participant.
 * Absolutely NO running or horseplay during the Science Fair.
 * There will be Snacks and Drinks available for purchase at the Fair.